Bitray14/Bitray14/README.md

-- 👋 Hi, I’m @Bitray14
+- 👋 Hi, I'm Elijah
-- 👀 I’m interested in cloud learning
+- 👀 I’m interested in cloud learning and making applications
-- 🌱 I’m currently learning aws, networking,python
+- 🌱 I’m currently learning at the same time IT Programmer of Company
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on working in vb.net and other Languages
-- 📫 You can reach me at my gmail elijah.serdan09@gmail.com
+- 📫 You can reach me at my gmail elijah.serdan09@gmail.com if you wanted to collaborate Thank you for stopping by!

 <!---
 Bitray14/Bitray14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.